Quantifying culinary diversity across countries.

 Iconic dishes

-Lithuania, a small but vibrant Baltic nation with a population of about 2.8 million people is about the size of West Virginia in its land size.
-The country has a high human development index (0.875) and enjoys a relatively strong GDP per capita of approximately $24,000.
+Lithuania, a small but vibrant Baltic nation with a population of about 2.8 million people, is about the size of West Virginia in land size.
+Vilnius, the capital, is home to about a fifth of the population, making it quite dominant.
+The country is heavily urbanized overall, with around 68-70% living in cities.

-Lithuanian language is is one of the oldest Indo-European languages still in use and the most conservative of all living Baltic languages, retaining features from Proto-Indo-European that have disappeared from many other languages.
+Lithuanian language is one of the oldest Indo-European languages still in use and the most conservative of all living Baltic languages, retaining features from Proto-Indo-European that have disappeared from many other languages.

 5 most similar countries by ingredients